21it/calculus/README.md

 }
 ```

-Is `uri` term valid instance of the `URI` type?
+Is `uri` term valid value of the `URI` type?
 Probably not, let's try to do something with it:

 ```elixir
 iex> URI.to_string(uri)